astroport-fi/astroport-core/contracts/factory/README.md

 ### `drop_ownership_proposal`

-Removes the existing offer for the new owner.
+Removes an existing offer to change the contract owner.

 ```json
 {